Human Rights Campaign: Criticism and controversies

 Critics have taken HRC to task for its working environment.
 In the fall of 2014, HRC commissioned outside consultants to conduct a series of focus groups and surveys with the organization's staff.
-In the report, which was obtained by BuzzFeed, staff of the organization described the working environment at HRC as "judgmental", "exclusionary", "sexist", and "homogenous".
+In the report, which was obtained by BuzzFeed News, staff of the organization described the working environment at HRC as "judgmental", "exclusionary", "sexist", and "homogenous".
 The report stated that "Leadership culture is experienced as homogenous — gay, white, male."
 Acknowledging the report, HRC president Chad Griffin said: "Like many organizations and companies throughout our country, HRC has embarked on a thoughtful and comprehensive diversity and inclusion effort with the goals of better representing the communities we serve."
 In August 2015, Pride at Work, an LGBT affiliate of the AFL–CIO, approved a resolution that calls on member organizations to stop funding HRC until the group addresses what Pride at Work sees as problems with HRC's Corporate Equality Index.

 HRC has been accused of overstating the number of its actual members in order to appear more influential in politics.
 Former HRC President Joe Solmonese responded, saying that "[m]embership is about more than contributions ... [i]t's about sending e-mails to elected officials, volunteering time or lobbying members of Congress" and more than half of its members made contributions during the previous two years.
 Earlier, HRC spokesperson Steven Fisher stated that its membership includes anyone who has donated at least $1.

 HRC has also been criticized for exceedingly generous executive salaries.

+Employment Non-Discrimination Act

 Some transgender people have criticized the HRC for its stance on the 2007 version of ENDA, which at the time included sexual orientation as a protected category but not gender identity and expression.
 Once the legislation was submitted by Rep. Barney Frank, HRC officially neither opposed nor supported it.
 This followed a speech by former HRC President Joe Solmonese at the transgender Southern Comfort Conference the previous month, where he said that HRC "oppose[d] any legislation that is not absolutely inclusive".
 HRC later explained that it could not actively support a non-inclusive bill, but did not oppose it because the legislation would strategically advance long-term efforts to pass a trans-inclusive ENDA.
 However, in a letter to U.S. Representatives, HRC did express support for the bill, stating that while HRC is "greatly disappointed that the current version of ENDA is not fully [sic]inclusive ... we appreciate the steadfast efforts of our ... allies ... even when they are forced ... to make progress that is measured by inches rather than yards."